googleapis/google-cloud-java/TROUBLESHOOTING.md

   > - GAX: 2.41.0
   > - Google Cloud Core: 2.31.0

-  By examining the dependency graph of your project (`mvn dependency:tree -Dverbose` or `gradle dependencies`), you may find some of the dependencies having unexpected versions.
+  By examining the dependency graph of your project (`mvn dependency:tree -Dverbose`, `gradle dependencies`, or `sbt dependencyTree`), you may find some of the dependencies having unexpected versions.
 They might cause dependency conflicts.

 - If changing dependency versions causes other failures, consider [shading dependencies](https://maven.apache.org/plugins/maven-shade-plugin/)